TheDanielDoyle/DDNSUpdate/README.md

 # Dynamic DNS Update

-An application which updates the hostnames of your choosing on a frequency, when your external/internet-facing IP address changes.
+An application which updates the DNS records in your favourite providers, when your external/internet-facing IP address changes.

 ## Authors